 For purposes of this discussion, "Brighthouse," the "Company," "we," "our" and "us" refer to Brighthouse Financial, Inc. a corporation incorporated in Delaware in 2016, and its subsidiaries.
 Brighthouse Financial, Inc. was formerly a wholly-owned subsidiary of MetLife, Inc. (together with its subsidiaries and affiliates, "MetLife").
 Following this summary is a discussion addressing the consolidated results of operations and financial condition of the Company for the periods indicated.
-This Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with (i) the unaudited interim condensed consolidated and combined financial statements and related notes included elsewhere herein; (ii) our Annual Report on Form 10-K for the year ended December 31, 2017, filed with the U.S. Securities and Exchange Commission ("SEC") on March 16, 2018 (the "2017 Annual Report"); (iii) our Quarterly Report on Form 10-Q for the quarter ended March 31, 2018 (the "First Quarter Form 10-Q") filed with the SEC on May 9, 2018; and (iv) our current reports on Form 8-K filed in 2018.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with (i) the unaudited interim condensed consolidated financial statements and related notes included elsewhere herein; (ii) our Annual Report on Form 10-K for the year ended December 31, 2017, filed with the U.S. Securities and Exchange Commission ("SEC") on March 16, 2018 (the "2017 Annual Report"); (iii) our Quarterly Report on Form 10-Q for the quarter ended March 31, 2018 (the "First Quarter Form 10-Q") filed with the SEC on May 9, 2018; (iv) our Quarterly Report on Form 10-Q for the quarter ended June 30, 2018 (the "Second Quarter Form 10-Q") filed with the SEC on August 7, 2018; and (v) our current reports on Form 8-K filed in 2018.

-The term "Separation" refers to the separation of MetLife, Inc.'s former Brighthouse Financial segment from MetLife's other businesses and the creation of a separate, publicly traded company, Brighthouse Financial, Inc., to hold the assets (including the equity interests of certain MetLife, Inc. subsidiaries) and liabilities associated with MetLife, Inc.'s former Brighthouse Financial segment from and after the Distribution; the term "Distribution" refers to the distribution on August 4, 2017 of 96,776,670, or 80.8%, of the 119,773,106 shares of Brighthouse Financial, Inc. common stock outstanding immediately prior to the Distribution date by MetLife, Inc. to shareholders of MetLife, Inc. as of the record date for the Distribution.
+The term "Separation" refers to the separation of MetLife's former Brighthouse Financial segment from MetLife's other businesses and the creation of a separate, publicly traded company, Brighthouse Financial, Inc., to hold the assets (including the equity interests of certain former MetLife subsidiaries) and liabilities associated with MetLife's former Brighthouse Financial segment from and after the Distribution; the term "Distribution" refers to the distribution on August 4, 2017 of 96,776,670, or 80.8%, of the 119,773,106 shares of Brighthouse Financial, Inc. common stock outstanding immediately prior to the Distribution date by MetLife, Inc. to shareholders of MetLife, Inc. as of the record date for the Distribution.
 The term "MetLife Divestiture" refers to the disposition by MetLife, Inc. on June 14, 2018 of all its remaining shares of Brighthouse Financial, Inc. common stock.
-Effective with the MetLife Divestiture, MetLife and its subsidiaries and affiliates are no longer considered related parties to Brighthouse Financial, Inc. and its subsidiaries and affiliates.
+Effective with the MetLife Divestiture, MetLife, Inc. and its subsidiaries and affiliates.